dummifiedme/TheNotebook/NotesVault/Parliament.md

 	1. {1| Not less than 30 years for RAJYA SABHA}.
 	2. {1| Not less than 25 years for LOK SABHA}.
 4. {Other qualifications as prescribed by the Parliament}.

+#### Additional Qualifications for MP (RPA 1951)
+1, registered as elector for a parliamentary consituency